-Our group utilizes theoretical and computational tools to elucidate the structure, dynamics and spectroscopy of condensed phase systems.
+Our group utilizes theoretical and computational tools to elucidate the structure, spectroscopy and quantum effects of condensed phase systems.

 Theoretical vibrational spectroscopy of nucleic acids.
 Linear and non-linear vibrational spectroscopy has been widely used to probe the structure and dynamics of nucleic acids due to the sensitivity of specific normal modes, in particular the base carbonyl stretch modes, to the base pairing and stacking configurations.
 Our research focuses on developing theoretical schemes that accurately and efficiently predict the spectral features of nucleic acids based on their structure and dynamics, which bridge molecular dynamics simulations and spectroscopy experiments.
 Our methods enable the interpretation of complex experimental spectra in the 1600 -- 1800 cm-1 region at the atomic level, and allow for the prediction of distinct spectral changes in biological processes that can be validated by experiments.
 The techniques of interest include linear and 2D IR, Raman and sum-frequency generation spectroscopy.